alexnardini/FLAM3_for_SideFX_Houdini/README.md

 ![FLAM3 Houdini Karma](https://github.com/alexnardini/FLAM3/blob/main/img/Medalion_Karma_UI.jpg)
 `Use Karma integrated renderer to interactively render the generated fractal flames in the Houdini's viewport.`

-**Highly inspired by Apophysis software and its workflow design**, it is a one to one match with it.
-Many Apophysis fractal Flames are available for download on the web and you can copy all values into FLAM3 for houdini to get the same result.
-**Downolad Apophysis 7x here**: [**Apophysis 7x download**](https://sourceforge.net/projects/apophysis7x/)

 ## References
 Reference A: [**Github::FLAM3 from Scott Draves and Erik Reckase**](https://github.com/scottdraves/flam3)